LinSijie/INIadmire/awesome/awesome-student-list.md

-# To those we admire
+# To those awesome student
 ---
 - (continued)